-Each linked multiline queue is associated with a word and a weight.
-The weight of an $L$MLQ is given by the product of the weights of all the links in it.
-We now give a description of the $q$-bully path algorithm first for the case $n=2$, and later for general $n$.
-Let $m=(m_1, m_2, m_3)$.
-Each site of the multispecies PASEP of type $m$ is either a hole or has a particle of type $1$ or of type $2$.
+Each linked multiline queue is associated with both a word and a weight.
+The weight of an $L$MLQ is defined as the product of the weights of all the links within it.
+We will first describe the $q$-bully path algorithm for the case when $n=2$, and then extend the description to the general case of $n$.
+Let $m=(m_1, m_2, m_3)$, where each site of the multispecies PASEP of type $m$ is either a hole or occupied by a particle of type $1$ or $2$.
 Consider a multiline queue $M$ of type $m$.

-\begin{enumerate}[(1)] \item Choose an occupied site $a$ in the first row of $M$.
-If there is a particle at site $a$ in the second row as well, we construct a straight link in the $a^{th}$ column of $M$ and assign to it a weight $1$.
-We call this link a ``trivial" link. \item Otherwise, let there be $t$ available particles in the second row at sites $b_1, \ldots ,b_t$.
-We reorder these $t$ particles in increasing order of the values $(b_j-a)\mod N$.
-The particle at $a$ can link to any of the $t$ particles giving us many possible $L$MLQs.
-If it is linked to the particle at site $b_i$, then the link $a\rightarrow b_i$ has weight The particle at site $b_i$ is now unavailable for further linking.
-See Figure~\ref{fig:links} for examples of a link.
-Repeat this process by choosing particles in the first row in an arbitrary order and linking it to a particle in the second row.
-In Example~\ref{exmp:bullyPASEP} below, we proceed from left to right.
+\begin{enumerate}[(1)] \item \textbf{Step 1:} Choose an occupied site $a$ in the first row of $M$.
+If there is also a particle at site $a$ in the second row, construct a straight link in the $a^{\text{th}}$ column of $M$ and assign it a weight $1$.
+This link is referred to as a ``trivial" link.

+\item \textbf{Step 2:} If there isn’t a particle at site $a$ in the second row, let there be $t$ available particles in the second row at sites $b_1, \ldots, b_t$.
+Reorder these $t$ particles in increasing order of the values $(b_j-a) \mod N$.
+The particle at site $a$ can be linked to any of the $t$ particles, resulting in multiple possible $L$MLQs.
+If it is linked to the particle at site $b_i$, then the link $a \rightarrow b_i$ has a weight given by

+The particle at site $b_i$ is now unavailable for further linking.
+Refer to Figure~\ref{fig:links} for examples of links and their corresponding weights.
+Repeat this process by choosing particles in the first row in any arbitrary order and linking them to particles in the second row.
+In Example~\ref{exmp:bullyPASEP}, we proceed from left to right.